 The reason I love arborvitae trees is because they add a dynamic look of multiple trees in various shapes and sizes.
 They are visually gorgeous.
 Beyond that they allow virtually no space through them so make excellent trees to plant in an area you want total privacy.
 While I think it would be overkill to do an entire yard in these, they are gorgeous.

-In these photos you’ll see arborvitae to the left, dwarf gardenia in front (not quiet in bloom in this photo) which make great ground cover to the right a Japanese Maple with hydrangea tucked under it.
+To the right is a Japanese Maple with hydrangea tucked under it.
 The Japanese Maple provides excellent shade for the hydrangea to flourish below it.
 It gives great size and coverage for privacy as well with a colorful and contrasting look to the arborvitae.

-The classic border tree.
+The Cypress Tree is the classic border tree.
 They are most people’s go-to’s.
 Why?
-They are inexpensive, get huuuugggeee, are fluffy little guys and are easy.
-Now.
-My problem with them (le struggle) is that mine are now 50′ feet tall and the bottom part is starting to fall off the branch making the privacy not so much at eye level.
+They are inexpensive, get huuuugggeee, are fluffy little guys and are easy to care for.

 Cypress trees are good for yards that need height and fullness for privacy and lots of it.
 Grow at a decent rate.